Rakudo Star 2012.01 released

 - Some cases of auto-vivification do not work

 - The binding of a capture against a signature literal is broken

-We will be working to restore this functionality for future Rakudo Star releases; if you depend heavily on it, you may wish to stick with the previous Rakudo Star release for
+We will be working to restore this functionality for future Rakudo Star releases; if you depend heavily on it, you may wish to stick with the previous Rakudo Star release for another month.

 There are some key features of Perl 6 that Rakudo Star does not yet handle appropriately, although they will appear in upcoming releases.
 Some of the not-quite-there features include: